zedchance/blues_bot.py/README.md

   tasks Calculates estimated slayer tasks remaining wines Calculates wines needed to level 99 zeah  Blood and soul rune calculator

-Type !b help command for more info on a command.
-You can also type !b help category for more info on a category.
 ```

 For example `!b wines zezima` returns